GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GHOST-DRTutorial/ex1_ghost_stdonetarget_cmdline.rst

        -p smoothing=6

     when reducing the flats (not the slit-flat).
+The value of 6 (the FWHM in pixels of the Gaussian smoothing kernel) applied to the slit-viewer camera images (which are in focus) seems to work well but may not be optimal.
+The value is stored in the header of the processed flat so it is applied automatically to the reduction of the arc and on-sky frames that use the flat.
+You are welcome to try other values.

 Clean up
 --------